zshuckhart/pwnagotchi-rulesdic/README.md

 handshake_path = 'my/handhake/folder' # optional, default /home/pi/handshakes
 max_essid_len = 12 # optional, if set to -1-> no limit else does not general leet rule if len(essid) > max_essid_len
-exclude = ["^Android", "^[Ii][Pp]hone"] #REGEXP to match the WIFI name face = '(≡·≡)'
+exclude = ["^Android", "^[Ii][Pp]hone"] #REGEXP to match the WIFI name process_existing = false # option to define if existing handshakes should be processed face = '(≡·≡)'
 ```